-“Like the rest of the world, Ammann has seen a great many changes in the last 150 years,” said CEO Hans-Christian Schneider, a direct descendant of Jakob Ammann, who founded the company in 1869.
-“What hasn’t changed is our commitment to providing customers with products that offer solutions.”
+“Like the rest of the world, Ammann has seen a great many changes in the last 150 years”, said CEO Hans-Christian Schneider, a direct descendant of Jakob Ammann, who founded the company in 1869.
+“What hasn’t changed is our commitment to providing customers with products that offer solutions”, he added.

 Often, those technological advancements have evolved over years or even decades.
-“Innovation at Ammann didn’t begin a few years ago,” Schneider said.
-“It has been a part of Ammann since its foundation.”
+“Innovation at Ammann didn’t begin a few years ago”, Schneider addeed.
+“It has been a part of Ammann since its foundation”.